cloudmesh-community/sp19-516-122/notebook.md

+# Week 02/25/2019-03/03/2019

-# Week 02/11/2019-02/17/2019
+# Week 02/18/2019-02/24/2019
 * Read: chapter 13 (Containers) in Cloud Computing Book
 * Videos: Containers A and Containers B.
 * Chapters: Working on spark.md.
-Writing introduction and installation sections.
+Wrote introduction section.
 * Office Hours: attended Wednesday Office Hours discussing projects.
 * Activity: Learned how to spin up/spin down Google VM instances.
 Worked with professor to add new features/explore images.
+Fixed an error with the MongoDB install cloudmesh command on Linux.

 # Week 02/11/2019-02/17/2019